Jonathan2251/lbd/source/gpu.rst

   known as "ping pong" cycles.

 - SIMD Thread <-> Warp as :numref:`gpu-terms`.
   Each Warp has 16 Cuda Thread.

+- Cuda Thread : A vertical cut of a thread of SIMD instructions corresponding to one element executed by one SIMD Lane.
-If a Cuda Thread handles 32 elements computing, assuming 4 registers for 1 element, then there are 4*32=128 Thread Level Registers, TLR, occupied in a thread to support the SIMT computing.
+  If a Cuda Thread handles 32
+  elements computing, assuming 4 registers for 1 element, then there are 4*32=128 Thread Level Registers, TLR, occupied in a thread to support the SIMT computing.
   So, assume a GPU architecture allocating 256 TLR to a SIMD Thread (Warp), then